-Last week, I wrote a post about how small changes could make a big difference in the meaning of some Chinese characters.
-I also wrote about how difficult it is as a beginner to figure out exactly which stroke lengths, placements and angles are crucial for determining meaning and not just if the character looks good or not.
+Last time, I wrote a post about how small changes could make a big difference in the meaning of some Chinese characters.
+I also wrote about how difficult it is as a beginner to figure out exactly which stroke lengths, placements and angles are crucial for determining the meaning and not just if the character looks good or not.

 In that article, I also included a quiz with fourteen characters that are easy to confuse with one or two other characters that differ only slightly.
 Here are the characters I used, but I encourage you to go to the previous article and do the quiz before you continue reading this one!

 土/士, 夭/天, 入/八人

 Below, I’m going to explain the differences between the characters in the first three groups, the rest will be covered in a similar article next week:

 己 (jǐ) “self”, 已 (yǐ) “already”, 巳 (sì) “the sixth heavenly branch”